 C++ overloading of operators can cause significant issues.
 See clause 6.23.

-One hazard is that the overloaded operators do not automatically connect the inverse operator, such as {==, !=}, {<, >=}, and {>, <=}.
-Unless the declarer declares all relevant operators, unexpected results can occur.
-In addition, overloaded operators && and || do not have shortcut semantics and thus behave differently than the default operators.
-This is problematic since the safety of a right-hand operand of a short circuit operator often depends on the result of the left-hand operand, e.g. an existence test before the value is read.

-AI – 66-1 Richard – add text about const. bit-wise vs physical const vs logical const.

-.

-The primitive numeric types of C++, for historical reasons, allow a variety of implicit conversions, some of which are unsafe.
-C++ class types, in contrast, have strictly limited implicit operations and conversions, and may practically be used in place of primitive numeric types.
+C++ does not enforce consistent const along all access paths to an object.
+See clause 6.65.

 13 Feb 2020 - Issue moved here from 6.41(?)
 Templates and Generics- Templates take a hit because it is possible to invoke a template with a type that does not have all of the operations necessary to correctly execute the operations.
 For example, if an instantiation of a template type parameter does not implement “<” (or is it “less”?) and the underlying code executes a “sort”, the sort will call whatever “<” it can use.
 If a “<” had been defined for a related type, then that “<” will be called.
 The experts at meeting 67 say that this is not exclusive to templates, so the problem should be assigned here and referenced from templates.